-A full list of all the Jury Trial Resumption Plan requirements can be found at nccourts.org.
+You can find a full list of all the Jury Trial Resumption Plan requirements at nccourts.org.
 However, even if a plan meets all the requirements, it must be signed off on by the Resident District Court Judge, the District Attorney, the Public Defender, the Clerk of Superior Court, the Sheriff, and a Public Health Director before being approved by Chief Justice Beasley.

-I fully anticipate the return of criminal jury trials before civil jury trials since there is a strong possibility of due process violations in criminal matters, particularly when the accused is incarcerated.
+I fully anticipate the return of criminal jury trials before civil jury trials.
+There is a strong possibility of due process violations in criminal matters, particularly when the accused is incarcerated.
 I also expect there will be a learning curve as things start to move back to “normal.”
-I do want to commend the people who are working at the courthouses across North Carolina every day as their continued operations are crucial to our judicial system and it has not been easy for anyone.
+I want to commend the people working at the courthouses across North Carolina every day.
+Their continued operations are crucial to our judicial system, and it has not been easy for anyone.